Easy Hummus (Better Than Store-Bought)

 From here, you can add ingredients as you will, but make sure you stand back and let that food processor run — we’re talking a minute of running after adding each ingredient.

-Cold water is our last trick for fluffy, creamy, whipped hummus.
-After all the ingredients are added and we’ve processed into a smooth paste, I love to drizzle in some cold water with the processor still running.
-The water (and extra process time) turns the already pretty smooth mixture into a fluffy, luxurious dip!
+Cold water (or aquafaba — explained below) is our last trick for fluffy, creamy, whipped hummus.
+After all the ingredients are added and we’ve processed into a smooth paste, I love to drizzle in some extra liquid with the processor still running.
+The liquid (and extra process time) turns the already pretty smooth mixture into a fluffy, luxurious dip!

 Another trick for the smoothest hummus is to remove the skins of each chickpea.
 We’ve done it.
 For one can of chickpeas, you’re looking at about ten minutes to remove all the skins.
 We really didn’t want to add the extra time to our hummus recipe below, but just to make sure, we tried it both ways — skinless chickpeas and chickpeas right out of the can.